 On the flip side, it’s important to keep your glucose levels above 70 to help promote recovery.
 Muscle and skeletal glycogen replenishment are imperative when recovering from high-intensity training sessions.
-Dropping below 70 may reduce your available glucose to the point that replenishment, and therefore recovery, is impeded.
+Dropping below 70mg/dL may reduce your available glucose to the point that replenishment, and therefore recovery, is impeded.

 *Note: during training, your muscles have the ability to uptake glucose without the need for insulin.
 This means that, in training, you do not get the same hormone responses when your glucose levels are over 140 mg/dL.
-Consequently, these elevated glucose levels in training do not pose the same negative as during Off-Hours.
+Consequently, these elevated glucose levels in training do not pose the same negative effects as during recovery.
 Instead, they can help to enhance performance by increasing glucose supply to the working muscle.

 - Frayn K.N., 2013.
 Metabolic Regulation: A Human Perspective, 3rd Edition, 2013.
 Wiley.